He is not just a Doctor. He is the Doctor. The original, you might say.

 "You've got to stop!"
 Akalu went on.
 "You've got to stop before you destroy yourself.
 Don't you understand?
 You've done enough.
 You have done enough.
 You've got to know when to stop."
 "Iíve got to keep going," whispered the Doctor.
 "I mustn't stop for anything."

 The Master just won't stop fighting until he's dead.
 After Martha Jones restores the Doctor to full power in Last of the Time Lords, the Master tries to shoot him with his laser screwdriver but the blast just reverberates off the Doctor's forcefield.
 The Master threatens to kill his friends instead but the Doctor disarms him.
 The Master summons the Toclafane then teleports himself and the Doctor to Earth where he prepares to trigger his Doomsday Device but the Doctor talks him down and they return to the ship.
 Captain Jack destroys the Paradox Machine and the Toclafane are banished to the End of Time.
 The Master tries to run but Jack stops him and then the Master's wife shoots him through the heart.
 The Master's Pride is too great for him to surrender so he refuses to regenerate and lets himself die but is resurrected later.
-Then in The End of Time, he uses his lightning power to force Rassilon through the portal into the Time War and goes down with him.
-That's the last we've seen of the Master so far but since when did a little inconvenience like being dead ever keep him from returning?
+Then in The End of Time, he uses his lightning power to force Rassilon through the portal into the Time War and goes down with him, only to resurface in a new body in Series 8.

 And of course we can't forget Rose Tyler.
 Neither time, space, nor alternative dimensions can stop her to get to her Doctor.
 The woman literally became an all powerful God just to protect her Doctor.